USEPA/epanet-manual/docs/analysis_algorithms.rst

       c.
 A new set of iterations with Eqs.
 (D.3) and (D.4) are begun at the current set of flows.

+  18. A global set of minimum :math:`P_{0}`and full :math:`P_{f}` (or nominal) pressure limits apply to all nodes.

+  19. In extended period analysis, where the full demands change at different time periods, the same pressure-dependent demand function is applied to the current full demand (instead of changing :math:P_{f}
+      to accommodate changes in :math:`D_{f}`.

 Water Quality
 ~~~~~~~~~~~~~